RainerAtSpirit/raineratspirit.github.com/_posts/2012-07-09-dynamic-search-in-a-static-world.md

 pretty similiar.
 [1]: http://edwardhotchkiss.com/blog/2012/03/11/jekyll-live-search-with-angular.js/
 Therefore here are just the major differences, I expect that you're familiar with [Edward's post][1], if not please read it first.
-AngularJS v1.0.1 is used and by using a small liquid condition scripts are only loaded on the search page.
+The implementation is based on AngularJS v1.0.1 and by using a small liquid condition scripts are only loaded on the search page.

 Here's the relevant excerpt from default.html.